 This is a multi-day event.
 Please make sure you can attend all dates before registering!
 Before registering, make sure you are familiar with our cancellation policy.

 Accessibility is very important to us!
 Closed captioning will be provided.
-If you require specific accommodations (for example, receiving screen-reader friendly versions of learning materials ahead of time), please notify us at least a week in advance of the scheduled event by emailing firstname.lastname@example.org) so that we can do our best to meet your needs.
+If you require specific accommodations (for example, receiving screen-reader friendly versions of learning materials ahead of time), please notify us at least one week in advance of the scheduled offering by emailing email@example.com) so that we can do our best to meet your needs.
 ASL interpretation is not provided unless requested.

 DAY 1: September 7 (9:30am - 12:30pm PT)